A List of Recovery Words

 Spiritual Awakening

 Someone with recovery experience who helps another person work through a 12-step program.
-A sponsor also provides recovery coaching as well as emotional and spiritual support to a recovering drug addict.
-Many programs include some form of sponsorship or mentorship to decrease the risk of relapse, including some programs that do not use the Twelve Steps.
+A sponsor provides recovery coaching and emotional and spiritual support to a person in recovery.
+Many programs include some form of sponsorship or mentorship to reduce the risk of relapse, including some programs that do not use the Twelve Steps.

 Thirteenth Step

 Slang for the practice of attempting sexual seduction at meetings.
 Not a real step in alcohol and drug rehab.
-Traditionally frowned upon, especially when the “Thirteenth Stepper” targets newcomers.
+Frowned upon, especially when the “Thirteenth Stepper” targets newcomers.

 Trigger